2-REC/hugo-myblog-theme/README.md

   * Changed "swiper" to "slider" (uses "jQuery.cycle" library)
   * Added more alignment possibilities
   * Removed "typewriter" type
+* Share options
+  * Separate partial for each platform, so can easily add new ones without modifying the code => To add a new platform
+    * Add a partial in "layouts/partials/share" (should be based on an existing one)
+    * Add a [[share]] entry  in "params" file, with additional required parameters (if any used in the "share" partial)
+    * Add a partial in "layouts/partials/svgs/share" if referenced in the "share" partial
+  * Included platforms: facebook,twitter, reddit, linkedin, tumblr, weibo, douban, line, whatsapp, telegram

 ## Removed Features from original Zzo Theme